- The figure above shows a circuit to produce full-wave rectification.

 - The result is that current always flows in the same direction through the load, no matter which way it leaves the supply.

 - Combine a transformer (to reduce mains voltage) with a bridge rectifier and a smoothing capacitor, and you have a mains-operated d.c. power supply – as used in radios, instead of batteries.

-- Another method of full wave rectification is arrange two diode to the output of a transformer as show below.
+- Another method of full-wave rectification is to arrange two diodes to the output of a transformer as shown below.
 A similar result will be produced.